-S uggested Ombuds Effectiveness Criteria Brief CRK assessment 1.
-Accessibility - people are aware of the Ombuds' existence and role and capabilities, with ready access to the service at low or no cost Sound awareness of its existence, however less so as to its standing, role, capability, webpage and in- person presence at conferences.
-2. Independence - the Ombuds is impartial and independent of inappropriate influence Sound.
-Structure and Bylaws are supportive, however some perceive Ombuds not fully free to act - this is deduced (rightly or wrongly) from eg. limited number of Ombuds reports, a perception that the Board not always responsive where Ombuds report is issued, Ombudsman's at risk pay and limited period of tenure/ re-appointment vulnerability.
-3. Fairness - Ombuds are fair in their process - including confidentiality, giving parties a chance to put their position including providing assistance if needed, providing natural justice to both parties Sound approach and processes, however expectations not managed well.
+Suggested Ombuds Effectiveness Criteria Brief CRK assessment 1.
+Accessibility - people are aware of the Ombuds' existence and role and capabilities, with ready access to the service at low or no cost Sound awareness of its existence, however less so as to its standing, role, capability, webpage and in-person presence at conferences.
+2. Independence - the Ombuds is impartial and independent of inappropriate influence 3.
+Fairness - Ombuds are fair in their process - including confidentiality, giving parties a chance to put their position, providing assistance if needed, providing natural justice to both parties Sound approach and processes, however expectations not managed well.
 Scope of complaints within jurisdiction narrowed from by-laws.
 Complainants often disappointed that process and possible outcomes/remedies not what they expected - seen as 'unfair'.
 4. Timeliness - that Ombuds processes are responsive and provide timely outcomes Good turnaround for most complaints - however some matters where insufficient clarity to the complainant as to the status or where the Ombuds cannot assist.
 5. Efficiency - that the effort required by parties are kept to a practical minimum and that the costs are kept reasonable Strong - No cost to parties, information provision not onerous, informal processes are low effort for parties (although some interviewees were not sure that the value to the community warrants cost).
-6. Transparency - within the constraints of confidentiality, that the Ombuds report on the issues, providing guidance to others and for the future, Somewhat limited - Statistics no longer publicly reported (last website published report is for the year ending 30 June 2014).
+6. Transparency - within the constraints of confidentiality, that the Ombuds report on the issues, providing guidance to others and for the future Somewhat limited - Statistics no longer publicly reported (last website published report is for the year ending 30 June 2014).
 Confidentiality cited as reason not to report more fully on nature of complaints (most recent investigation report was published in March 2012).
 Only one own-motion report as to a systemic issue has been undertaken during the 12 year period of the Office.
 No response apparent.
 7. Accountability - that the Ombuds function is effectively held accountable for delivering on these standards Limited - Users not currently providing regular feedback.
 Reporting to Board/ Committees is regular but not as analytical as we have seen.
 Lack of ombuds knowledge in oversight Board committees (Governance and Compensation Committees) limits ability to set KPIs and evaluate.
 Absence of wise counsel and meaningful oversight means Ombuds effort can seem to follow personal interests, preferences or skills of occupant of Office.